Categories

 Transit: From Manila to Macau

-At the streets of Macau on our Arrival
+Night at the streets of Macau

 My journey to Southwest and Mainland China a few years ago made my fascination for this country grow.
 Everything seems to be a large spectacle from ancient to modern as seen through their engineering feats.
 When I learned I’ll be visiting Macau (or Macao), a Special Administrative Region of China, I got curious on the extent of how the lavish world of mainland China would spill over into this small region not much larger than the city of Makati Philippines.
 It’s also a region with a perfect blend of the east and west and goes through my quest to visit Asia’s Heritage Trails.